 BURLINGTON — Skagit County has leased the Motel 6 in Burlington to use as a temporary COVID-19 quarantine center for those without a safe place to isolate themselves.

 MOUNT VERNON — In a normal April downtown, cars would be inching down South First Street and across the Division Street Bridge to go to visit tulip fields.
 Restaurants would be full and stores busy.

 As the COVID-19 pandemic stresses nonprofit services, Family Promise of Skagit Valley is adapting to the order to shelter in place.

 SEDRO-WOOLLEY — The options to get outdoors continue to shrink in response to the COVID-19 pandemic.

 Skagit Transit is further reducing bus service in response to declining ridership and health guidelines in the midst of the COVID-19 pandemic.

-MOUNT VERNON — The Skagit Valley College men's basketball team got back to its winning ways Saturday night against Whatcom.
+MOUNT VERNON — The Skagit Valley College men's soccer team has filled its coaching vacancy.